screwdriver-cd/data-schema/README.md

 1. https://sequelize.org/master/manual/migrations.html
 2. https://github.com/sequelize/cli/tree/master

 CAUTION: Create migrations user (sd_migrator) in DB and this user should be given restrictive privileges to perform DDL operations.
-Be careful when reverting migrations, as this may end up in table getting deleted if the user has privileges.
+Be careful when reverting migrations, as this may end up in table getting DELETED if the user has PRIVILEGES.

 ### Existing Screwdriver instance
 Create a new table SequelizeMeta in the existing screwdriver database.
 Insert a record (name column matching filename) into the SequelizeMeta table for each initdb- file under the migrations folder.
 This will ensure migrations will not run for these files.
 After insert, verify the SequelizeMeta table has 16 records.